vlmlee/Wordle-Dapp/README.md

 SOLUTION="<your-wordle-solution>"
 ```

-Then deploy the contract onto the Sepolia testnet with:
+Then deploy your verison onto the Sepolia testnet with:

 ```shell
 npm run deploy-wordle-and-create-puzzle-on-sepolia